 - You fail to use enough salt.
 The idea is that you need to use the exact amount of salt as instructed in the recipe.
 But the common problem is not with the use of less salt since most people start with two teaspoons.
 The problem usually arose from the water volume.
 Some people find it hard to chug a liter of water in one go so they usually just use a standard glass which is only about ¼ liter.
 Always remember to stick to the recipe.

 - You chose the wrong kind of salt (either iodized or table salt).
 You should always use sea salt and not iodized sea salt when doing SWF.
 This cleansing routine will only work when you use natural sea salt that is unprocessed.
 They are usually gray-brown in color.
 You can also use Himalayan pink salt as it is natural and full of nutrients.
 Sticking to sea salt has its reasons.
 The mixture is flushed out of our system because it has the same salinity as our blood hence our body’s rejection.
-With the work of diffusion and osmosis, the salt water concoction will only pass through your system along with the stuck up toxins and gunk from our colons to prevent the salt from harming our body.
+With the work of diffusion and osmosis, the salt water concoction will pass through your system along with the stuck up toxins and gunk from GI track to prevent the salt from harming our body.

 - You did not drink the whole one liter of salt water mixture.
 Yes, it is hard to drink this nasty solution.
 But if often done, you will soon get used to the taste making it easier for you to do the salt water flush.
 You won’t achieve the ultimate flush you need if you drink SWF slowly.
 You should chug it quickly for the cleansing to take effect.

 - Salt water flush is just not for you.
 If you did everything to a T – followed the recipe point by point, increase the salt or stick the two teaspoons of salt but still, it just not work for you at all.
 Maybe it’s your body’s makeup or your body’s reaction to salt; it just can’t be explained why you are not flushing.
 Always keep in mind that the SWF optional and you should not worry too much about it.
-You can always move your bowels with the help of the herbal laxative tea.
+You can always move your bowels with the help of herbal laxative tea.

-Bac to Master Cleanse Detox
+Back to Master Cleanse Detox

-Himalayan Salt Water Flush Recipe
+Part 2: Salt Water Flush Recipe using Himalayan Salt

 - Himalayan Salt Water Detox Recipe